BioinfoMachineLearning/cryoppp/README.md

 ## CryoPPP Statistics
-Statistics of picked protein particles for each EMPIAR database in CryoPPP:
+Statistics of true protein particles for each EMPIAR database in CryoPPP:

 | SN | EMPAIR ID | Protein Type                      | Number of Micrographs | Image size   | Particle Diameter (A) | Number of True Protein Particles |
 | -- | --------- | --------------------------------- | --------------------- | ------------ | --------------------- | -------------------------------- |